 - Exploit opponent disorganisation during the 2nd phase of set-pieces with the same principles.

 When it comes to pressing, Marco Rose is one of the most noteworthy coaches in the modern game.
-His teams are well coordinated in each pressing phase, and the instructions given on an individual level make Red Bull an extremely effective team out of possession.
+His teams are well coordinated in each pressing phase, and the instructions given on an individual level have made Red Bull an extremely effective team out of possession.

 After a thorny playing career, Germany’s Rose is beginning to bloom.